 A Difficult Challenge

-This is about the most difficult challenge I faced when our university switched to online teaching due to the COVID-19 crisis.
+virtual-classroomThis is about the most difficult challenge I faced when our university switched to online teaching due to the COVID-19 crisis.
 I had not much trouble with the technical aspects and logistics.
-I may not be a digital native but I know that the ability to create, evaluate, and effectively utilize information, media and technology are required 21st century skills that teachers are expected to possess.
+I may not be a digital native but I know that the ability to create, evaluate, and effectively utilize information, media, and technology are required 21st-century skills that teachers are expected to possess.
 So, I tried my best to acquire them.

-What’s the difficult challenge then?
+What’s the difficult challenge, then?

 Online teaching is still teaching.
 This is what I reiterated in a previous essay that I wrote.
 Teachers should find a way to achieve the objectives of the course/s they are teaching, cover the topics enumerated in the syllabus, discuss the lessons, give assignments, and assess learning.
-They should find a way to motivate the students and elicit their participation even if it is through online that they are teaching.
+They should find a way to motivate the students and elicit their participation, even if it is online that they are teaching.
 Of all these things that teachers need to do when teaching using the online platform, what I found most difficult to do is assessment.
-Determining whether or not students learn and measuring the extent of the learning they had is very challenging.
+Determining whether or not students learn and measuring the extent of the learning they have is very challenging.

 And here is how I navigated around that difficult challenge…